jashapiro/jashapiro.github.io/courses/biolB215s13/capture_recapture4.md

-Nowe we can construct a prior and calculate the posteriors, using the count data from our hypothetical experiment.
+Nowe we can construct a simple prior and calculate the posteriors, using the count data from our hypothetical experiment.

 {% highlight r %}